brilliannaufal123/Graph-Theory-Task-for-Week-7-Submissions-Pak-Ilham-s-Class/README.md

 # Graph-Theory-Task-for-Week-7-Submissions-Pak-Ilham-s-Class

-## The Knight's Tour
+## Knight's Tour

-This program implements the Knight’s Tour problem using Warnsdorff’s heuristic and backtracking.
+This program implements the **Knight's Tour problem** using **Warnsdorff’s heuristic** and **backtracking**.
 The goal is to move a knight across a chessboard so that every square is visited exactly once.

-The program first reads the board size (width, height) and starting position (startX, startY) from input.
+The program first reads the board dimensions (`width` and `height`) and the starting position of the knight (`startX` and `startY`).
-For general cases, the board is represented as a 1D array where all cells are initialized to -1 to mark them as unvisited, and the starting position is marked as 0.
+It represents the chessboard as a **1D array** where all cells are initialized as unvisited (`-1`) and the starting cell is marked as visited (`0`).

-The algorithm applies Warnsdorff’s heuristic by sorting all possible next moves based on how many onward moves they allow, preferring those with fewer options to avoid dead ends.
+To decide the next move, the program uses **Warnsdorff’s heuristic**: it chooses the move with the fewest onward moves first to avoid dead ends.
-If a move leads to a dead end, backtracking is used to undo the previous move and try another.
-Once all cells are visited, the program outputs the coordinates in order of visitation.
+If a move leads to a dead end, the program **backtracks** and tries another move.
+Once all squares are visited, the program outputs the knight’s path in the order of visitation.

+---

-The main functions are:
+### The main functions are:

-isSafe(x, y) to check if a move is valid and unvisited countOnwardMoves(x, y) to count onward moves from a given square sortMovesByOnwardMoves(x, y, moves, moveCount) to sort moves using Warnsdorff’s heuristic.
+* **isSafe(x, y)**
+  -Checks whether the square `(x, y)` is inside the board and unvisited.
+  -Returns `1` if valid, `0` otherwise.

+* **countOnwardMoves(x, y)**
+  -Counts the number of valid moves the knight can make from `(x, y)`.
+  -Used by Warnsdorff’s heuristic to prioritize moves with fewer onward options.

+* **sortMovesByOnwardMoves(x, y, moves, moveCount)**
+  -Sorts all 8 possible knight moves from `(x, y)` in ascending order of onward moves.
+  -Helps reduce dead ends and makes backtracking more efficient.

+* **solveKnight(x, y, moveCount)**
+  -Recursively performs the Knight’s Tour.
+  -Marks the current cell, sorts the next moves, tries each move recursively, and backtracks if needed.
+  Returns `1` if a complete tour is found, `0` if no solution exists from the current path.

+* **main()**
-The input format is two lines: the first for board dimensions (width height) and the second for the starting position (startX startY).
+  -Handles input for board size and starting position.
-Using the classroom's sample input/output, we get the following results:
+  -Initializes the board, starts the recursion, and prints the final path.
+  -Also handles memory allocation and deallocation.

+---

+### Input Format

+The input consists of:

+1. Two integers for board dimensions: `width height`
+2. Two integers for the starting position: `startX startY`

+> Coordinates are 0-based. `(0,0)` represents the top-left corner of the board.

+---

-Example Input
+### Example Input
 ```
 5 5
 2 2
 ```

-Example Output
+### Example Output
 ```
 2 2
 4 1
 2 0
 0 1
 1 3
 3 4
 4 2
 3 0
 1 1
 0 3
 2 4
 4 3
 3 1
 1 0
 0 2
 1 4
 3 3
 2 1
 4 0
 3 2
 4 4
 2 3
 0 4
 1 2
 0 0

 ```

+### Explanation

+The knight starts at `(2,2)`:

+* Each line shows the knight’s position in the order it is visited.
+* The algorithm chooses the next move based on Warnsdorff’s heuristic to minimize dead ends.
+* The output represents a **complete tour**, visiting all 25 squares exactly once.

 ## Traveling Salesman Problem (TSP)